Childcare Payments Act 2014

 The Childcare Payments Act 2014 (c.
 28) is an act of the Parliament of the United Kingdom that received royal assent on 17 December 2014, after being introduced on 5 June 2014.
 The purpose of the act was to support working families by encouraging parents to take paid employment by offering eligible parents to pay into an online childcare account which will be automatically topped up by the Government, therefore reducing the burden of childcare costs on such families.

+Background

+Before the act was passed, parents were entitled to 570 hours of free early education or childcare per year, which works out to 15 hours per week over a 38-week period.

 Overview

 The key provisions as defined by the legislation are: